tsusanka/vagrant-lamp-server/README.md

  - *Do NOT install version 4.3.10, it contains bug [#12879](https://www.virtualbox.org/ticket/12879) which breaks file sharing.*
 - install [Vagrant](http://www.vagrantup.com/downloads.html)
 - install Vagrant plugins
- - just run: `vagrant plugin install vagrant-hostmanager vagrant-vbguest`
+ - *just run:* `vagrant plugin install vagrant-hostmanager vagrant-vbguest`

 ### Get ready

+- clone this repository and enter the directory
 - if you have 32bit system rename `Vagrantfile.32bit.example` to `Vagrantfile`
 - if you have 64bit system and you enabled the 64bit virtualization support in BIOS rename `Vagrantfile.64bit.example` to `Vagrantfile`
  - *If you forget to enable the virtualization support the OS will freeze during the boot with no error message.*